 Diet is an important component of every management plan.
 There is no specific diet that works for everyone with diabetes.
 When determining what foods to recommend to a patient, we consider their body composition, age, fitness level, other medical issues, and personal preferences.
 We almost always suggest eating from all major food groups: starchy foods, protein foods, oils and spreads, dairy and alternatives, and fruit and veg.

 However, the types of foods in these groups and the ratios are different, depending on the individual’s needs.
-Someone who does a lot of exercise might need to eat lots of protein-rich dishes, while those who live a more sedentary lifestyle need to eat more vegetables, which don’t typically have as many calories.
+Someone who does a lot of exercises might need to eat lots of protein-rich dishes, while those who live a more sedentary lifestyle need to eat more vegetables, which don’t typically have as many calories.
 It’s best to eat very small quantities of foods that don’t provide nutritional value.
 They include candy, white chocolate, and pastries.

 Designing an Exercise Routine